Accessibility

 Guide, hearing and other working dogs are most welcome in all areas of the building, please let us know when booking if you are bringing an assistance dog.

-There are four accessible car parking bays for blue badge holders directly at the front of our building, places can be reserved by asking front of house.
-There are also two spaces at Fraser Noble Hall.
+There are four accessible car parking bays for blue badge holders directly at the front of our building, on a first-come-first-served basis.
 The double yellow lines outside the building allow blue badge holders to park for up to 3 hours.

 Relaxed performances are tailored for anyone who would benefit from a more relaxed performance environment.
 The atmosphere in the hall is more informal, with lighting muted, audio quieter, and audience members will be free to make noise if they want to.
 The theatre doors will close but audience members can come and go as they please.